iactix/WorldStack/README.md

 WorldStack is a two-part system:

-- **WorldStack Editor** – lets you design generator templates using a visual node interface
+- **WorldStack Editor** – lets you design generator templates using a graphical node editor
 - **WorldStack Generator** – uses those templates to create actual heightmaps via command line

 Templates describe how to generate terrain — combining noise, shapes, images, and filters to define a way of generating specific worlds.
 Games like OpenTTD understand the resulting 'heightmaps' and can generate actual game maps based on them.